Order Taking App

 Reps Take Orders on the Road, Offline If Needed

 Load shedding and patchy signal are part of daily field sales in South Africa.
-The rep mobile app is built offline-first: reps keep capturing orders, checking van stock, and closing visits with no connection at all.
+The rep mobile app is built offline-first: reps keep capturing orders, checking the downloaded product stock snapshot, and closing visits with no connection at all.
 Every order queues on the device and syncs automatically the moment it reconnects.

 • Full order capture with no signal — nothing is lost while offline